0x3F3F/0x3F3F.github.io/_posts/2026-01-01-2025_Portfolio-Review.md

 Most portfolio holdings are down between 30 to 80% from their all time highs.
 I don't view them as expensive.
 I do view the wider SP500 as expensive as the overweighted MAG7 continue to push the market higher.
 With a few exceptions, my holdings lie on the **other side of the 'ETF divide'**, that is the shares **aren't in and haven't been subject to ETF flows**.
-That's going to me important moving forward.
+That's going to be important moving forward.

 To be clear, short term the prices could drop significantly as commodities are volatile.
 I hope to lighten up as the commodities bull progresses, though it will be difficult to know when to sell.